 In the context of our greater resilience, the next slide highlights the strength of our balance sheet.
 Our net cash position benefited with more than €800 million from M&A transaction and stood at €3.7 billion.
 Our equity ratio is up by 9.8% year-on-year to 39% on the back of significantly increased net income year-on-year.
 And moreover, pension liabilities significantly decreased by roughly €2 billion year-on-year to €5.6 billion.

 Those figures are based upon our strong operational performance, successful portfolio management, including the state of mining and ESG.
-And of course, [indiscernible] from external conditions such as higher interest rates regarding the valuation of pension liabilities.
+And of course, some tailwinds from external conditions such as higher interest rates regarding the valuation of pension liabilities.
 Last but not least, to mention in the context of balance sheet highlights, our value EBIT shareholding such as, for example, our stake in TK elevator and in the growth company, nucera.

 Let us now jointly take a look at the performance in the past fiscal year at a glance and by reflecting our year-on-year upswing in EBIT adjusted of €1.3 billion.
 This figure includes about €0.5 billion productivity and efficiency gains, as I said before from stringent performance programs in addition to cost passed on of significantly increased factor costs and was offset by energy costs that has significantly increased.

 Material Services was able to register record earnings with significant higher margins due to higher prices despite lower volumes.
 This resulted in a significant increase of €250 million year-on-year.
 Industrial components reported an overall decline in earnings of €88 million.
-The bearing business was impacted by higher [indiscernible] as the temporary decline in demand in China in the wind energy sector.
+The bearing business was impacted by higher after cost as a temporary decline in demand in China in the wind energy sector.

-In the forging business, adjusted EBIT was slightly above the prior year level.
-This was held in particularly by passing on higher [indiscernible] efficiency gains and cost cutting measures introduced in both business units also had a positive impact.
+In the Forging business, adjusted EBIT was slightly above the prior year level.
+This was held in particularly by passing on higher factor cost.
+Efficiency gains and cost cutting measures introduced in both business units also had a positive impact.
 At automotive technologies, earnings in the fiscal year were impacted by a volatile capacity utilization due to continuing disruptions in the transport and supply chain at our customers which caused the fluctuating demand, as well as the sharp rise in factor costs that resulted in a decrease of €156 million.

 The negotiation of new price conditions and performance measures partly offset this development.
 And it is important to state that in performance benchmarking with peers, automotive technology ranks in the upper end of the range.

-[Indiscernible], newly concluded long-term contracts in the course of the fiscal year led to significant increase in earnings of €1.1 billion year-on-year.
+At Steel Europe, newly concluded long-term contracts in the course of the fiscal year led to significant increase in earnings of €1.1 billion year-on-year.
 Here the favorable price development was reflected accordingly.
 In addition, restructuring effects had a positive impact.
 This was partly offset by lower volumes from auto customers, higher energy and raw material costs.

 Marine Systems maintained the positive trend with a plus of €6 million year-on-year, mainly through a continuous focus on performance improvement and stabilize margins in the order backlog.
-And [indiscernible] reported is significantly reduced loss and EBIT adjusted with an increase of €125 million year-on-year.
+And Multi Tracks reported is significantly reduced loss and EBIT adjusted with an increase of €125 million year-on-year.
 Moreover, we have continued the stringent execution of our headcount reduction that has reached over 80% of our overall reduction target.

 Despite a more than challenging external environment and market conditions, we have been able to achieve important milestones regarding our portfolio and our performance in the last fiscal year.
 And looking on our portfolio milestones, sales of ASD infrastructure and mining were completed at the MT segment with positive effects on our net cash position, as we said before, of more than €800 million.